tail-call/kbb/README.md

  - [ ] Dead guys are not deleted from the squad
  - [ ] Player always respawns in the same spot
+ - [ ] Game crashes when saving game if a squad is not empty

 ## Quality of life